SCimpleton/simpleSCENIC/README.md

 # optional- subset your object to make it more manageable, and make a celltype metadata column from current identities
 seurat = subset(seurat, cells = sample(Cells(seurat), 10000))
-seurat$celltype<- seurat@active.ident

 # At this point it's probably best to create a working directory to do all this work in, so do this next
 dir.create("SCENIC")
 setwd("SCENIC")

-# now download the database to this directory so that SCENIC can use it later on (they're quite large)
+# download the database to this directory so that SCENIC can use it later on (they're quite large)
 dbFiles <- c("https://resources.aertslab.org/cistarget/databases/homo_sapiens/hg19/refseq_r45/mc9nr/gene_based/hg19-500bp-upstream-7species.mc9nr.feather",
 "https://resources.aertslab.org/cistarget/databases/homo_sapiens/hg19/refseq_r45/mc9nr/gene_based/hg19-tss-centered-10kb-7species.mc9nr.feather")